What is Metal?

 The first atoms of metal formed inside stars when those stars became red giants.
 This first happened about 12 billion years ago.
 There were atoms of copper, tin, aluminum, gold, silver, iron, lead, and uranium.

 When these red giant stars exploded into supernovas, the metal atoms went shooting off into space and became part of nebulae, clouds of dust floating around in space.
 Gravity formed planets inside some of these nebulae, and the metal atoms became part of the planets.
-Most of the Earth - the whole melted center of the Earth - is made of iron.
+Gravity pulled the heavier metals to the center of each planet.
+So most of the Earth - the whole melted center of the Earth - is made of iron.
 The other planets near us, Mercury, Venus and Mars, are also mainly made out of iron.
 On Earth and the other planets, most of the metal is mixed up with silica rocks, so that people have to dig metal out of the rocks if they want to use it to make tools.

 Because the whole center of the Earth is iron, iron is the most common metal on Earth, and probably on many other planets too.
 Other metals are also pretty common on Earth, like copper and lead.
 The heavier the atom, the rarer the metal, so very heavy metals like uranium are rare - on Earth, and everywhere else in the Universe.